Stu Thomas

 Stu David Thomas is an Australian musician, born in Canberra, raised in Perth, and musically active in Melbourne since 1990.

 He is a multi-instrumentalist, performer, singer, composer, arranger, producer, bass player, guitarist, trumpet player, holds a Diploma of Music, and is a visual artist.
 Thomas has played in many countries including: Australia, The Netherlands, Switzerland, Germany, Austria, France, Spain, Italy, Slovenia, Bosnia–Herzegovina, Croatia, Slovakia, Portugal, England, Ireland, Scotland, USA, New Zealand, Cocos (Keeling) Islands.
 Stu has appeared on over 80 releases.

 Thomas performs solo or with his band as The Stu Thomas Paradox, mainly in Australia, with appearances in Europe and New Zealand.

 He has released three solo albums to date: "Devil and Daughter" (2004 Audrey Records, Australia, and 2007 Bang!
 Records, Spain), "Escape From Algebra" (2010 Bar Hum Bug Records, Australia), and "Counting To Infinity" (2020 Off The Hip Records).
 An EP "Resonance" (Audrey Records) was released in 2001.

 In 2014, he self-released the "Stu plays Lee" EP, following successful shows in Melbourne playing the music of Lee Hazlewood.
 An abridged version, renamed "Stu Thomas plays Lee Hazlewood", was released in 2015 as a limited edition 8-inch clear vinyl EP on Stu's own Bar Hum Bug label.
-Stu has continued performances of Hazlewood music, solo or with band, in Darwin, Adelaide & Melbourne, into 2024.
+Stu has continued performances of Hazlewood music, solo or with band, in Darwin, Adelaide & Melbourne, into 2026.
+In 2014, Stu assembled a group - Stu Thomas (guitar, vocals), Phil Collings (drums), Eddie Miller (bass, vocals), Clare Moore (keyboards, vocals) - and played 2 massive Melbourne shows as The Songs of Lee Hazlewood.
+They also played in Adelaide with Mal Beveridge (bass) replacing Eddie Miller.
+In 2023, Stu assembled another group - Stu Thomas (vocals, guitar), Phil Collings (drums, guitar), Rosie Westbrook (double bass), David Lord (harmonica, keyboards) - to commemorate the 60th anniversary of "Trouble Is A Lonesome Town".
+He opened with a set of Nancy Sinatra songs performed by Stu on guitar with Tanya Lee Davies on vocals & percussion.
+Stu & Tanya have gone on to play many duo shows of Lee & Nancy songs into 2026.
+In 2025, Stu assembled another group - Stu (vocals, guitar), Phil collings (drums), Rosie Westbrook (bass), Clare Moore (keyboards), Jack Howard (trumpet) - to commemorate the 55th anniversary of "Cowboy in Sweden".
+The group also played another massive show called The Best of Nancy & Lee in 2026.

 The Stu Thomas Paradox (aka STP) is: Stu Thomas on lead vocals, guitar, Billy Miller on guitar, backing vocals, Eduardo Miller on bass and backing vocals, Phil Collings on drums.

-Additional players include: Clare Moore (drums/keys/vocals), Mal Beveridge (bass), Stuart Perera (guitar), Rosie Westbrook (double bass), David Lord (harmonica/keys) and John Annas (drums in STP's 2005 debut gig).
+Additional players include: Clare Moore (drums/keys/vocals), Mal Beveridge (bass), Stuart Perera (guitar), and John Annas (drums in STP's 2005 debut gig).
 In 2004, Stu played a solo mini-tour of Berlin, which included German musician Lemmi Schwarz on clarinet and Australian ex-pat Chris Hughes on drums.